 |Equity ratio: Equity to total assets (in percent)||≥ 25.0||38.2||38.8|

 1) After modifications.

 Bertelsmann utilizes a financial control system employing quantitative financial targets concerning the Group’s economic debt and, to a lesser extent, its capital structure.
 One of the financial targets is a dynamic leverage factor limited to the defined maximum of 2.5.
-As of December 31, 2018, the leverage factor of Bertelsmann was 2.7, higher than the previous year’s level (December 31, 2018: 2.7).
+As of December 31, 2019, the leverage factor of Bertelsmann was 2.6, lower than the previous year’s level (December 31, 2018: 2.7).
 Due to a high operating release of funds, net financial debt decreased.
 This was counteracted by the increase in pension provisions due to the lower discount rate and the increase in the present value of lease liabilities resulting from IFRS 16.
 Both of these effects caused the leverage factor limit to be exceeded.
 Assuming that the discount interest rate did not change from the previous year, the leverage factor would have been below 2.4 as of December 31, 2019.

 Another financial target is the coverage ratio.
-This is calculated as the ratio of operating EBITDA, used to determine the leverage factor, to financial result and should exceed four.
-In the reporting period, the coverage ratio was 11.1 (previous year: 11.2).
-The Group’s equity ratio rose to 38.8 percent (December 31, 2017: 38.5 percent), which remains significantly above the self-imposed minimum of 25 percent.
+This is calculated as the ratio of operating EBITDA, used to determine the leverage factor, to financial result, and should exceed four.
+In the reporting period, the coverage ratio was 8.5 (previous year: 11.1).
+The Group’s equity ratio was 38.2 percent (December 31, 2018: 38.8 percent), which remains significantly above the selfimposed minimum of 25 percent.